RackPing/api_client_samples/perl/README.md

 ## Running the tests

-After installing all the files in this folder, you can use demo.sh as a test harness to create a temporary check and contact using your account:
+After installing all the files in this folder, you can use demo.sh as a test harness to create a temporary check and contact using your RackPing account:

 ```
 source ../set.sh